landarskiy/reuse/README.md

 ### DefaultRecyclerContentFactory

-After you create all needed `Entry`, `ItemViewHolder` and `RecyclerItemViewType` classes you can update adapter's data use a few code lines:
+After you create all needed `Entry`, `ItemViewHolder` and `RecyclerItemViewType` classes you can update adapter's data use a few lines of code:

 ```kotlin
 class MainActivity : AppCompatActivity() {